 Apart from the newspapers and periodicals received on legal deposit at both campuses of the National Library, the Cape Town campus additionally holds a collection of bound newspapers, based on the comprehensive collection of the Cape Colonial Office which it received in 1910.
 It includes the first South African newspaper, The Cape Town Gazette and African Advertiser (1800), which subsequently became the Government Gazette of the Cape, as well as the first privately published paper, the famous South African Commercial Advertiser (1824).
 There is also a large and varied periodicals collection, including such important titles as the Cape Monthly Magazine (1857-62: 1870-81), and The Owl (Penstone’s Weekly) (1896-1907).

-The website is a general one for the two National Libraries and does not provide any detailed information about the manuscript and related holdings in Cape Town, instead directing users to the National Archives database.
-Consequently, a combination of references in published work, email or telephone contact and personal visit may be required to establish the relevance of its collections to any particular project.
+The website is a general one for the two National Libraries and does not provide any detailed information about the manuscript and related holdings in Cape Town, instead directing users to the seriously inaccurate National Archives database.
+Consequently, a combination of references in published work, email or telephone contact and personal visit will be required to establish the relevance of its collections to any particular project.